RedPRL/sml-redprl/doc/src/language.rst

   ].

-Most definitions in a RedPRL signature will take the form of theorems.
+Most definitions in a RedPRL signature will take the form of theorems; but other forms of definition may be preferable, :ref:`depending on circumstances
+<thm-vs-def>`.

+.. _def-operator:

 Defining new operators
 ^^^^^^^^^^^^^^^^^^^^^^